HQarroum/ssm-supercharged/README.md

 ### Disabling EC2 Instance Connect

-By default, the proxy command script provided by `ssm-supercharged` will assume there is no SSH key-pair associated with an EC2 instance and generate a temporary RSA key-pair which will be pushed to the instance using the EC2 Instance Connect service.
+By default, the proxy command script provided by `ssm-supercharged` assumes no SSH key-pair are associated with an instance and instead generates ephemeral RSA key-pairs for each connection which are pushed to the instance using the EC2 Instance Connect service.

-However, EC2 Instance Connect is as of 2023 only available to the AWS provided Ubuntu and Amazon Linux AMIs.
-If you are using another operating system such as RedHat, you can explicitely provide `ssh` with a private key you own.
+EC2 Instance Connect is currently only available on Ubuntu and Amazon Linux AMIs.
+If you are using another operating system such as RedHat, you can explicitely provide `ssh` with a private key you own when connecting to the instance.

 ```bash
 ssh -i /path/to/key.pem user@i-example
 ```

-If you want the `ssm-supercharged` proxy command script to stop using EC2 Instance Connect at all and rely on your provided SSH key-pairs, you can update the `~/.ssh/config` file by appending a `-e no` option to the proxy command.
+If you want the `ssm-supercharged` proxy command script to stop using EC2 Instance Connect for all instances and rely on your provided SSH key-pairs, you can update the `~/.ssh/config` file by appending a `-e no` option to the proxy command.

 ```ssh
 ProxyCommand ~/.ssh/initiate-ssm-connection.sh -h %h -u %r -p %p -e no